 St. Augustine Lighthouse and Maritime Museum

-Travel up the famous St. Augustine Lighthouse and Maritime Museum!
-This fun attraction includes an 1876 Keepers’ House that’s available for tours as well as the tower itself, which features the original 1874 Fresnel lens.
-Take the Dark of the Moon Tour if you’re in the mood for a spooky adventure, or enjoy the Sunrise Moonrise Tour for a one-of-a-kind view of the city!
+Enjoy the best view in the city at the famous St. Augustine Lighthouse and Maritime Museum!
+You’ll be able to tour the 1876 Keepers’ House as well as the tower itself, which features the original 1874 Fresnel lens.
+Check some of their special tours!
+The Dark of the Moon Tour is perfect if you’re in the mood for a spooky adventure.

 Visit one of the best St. Augustine art museums!
-The Lightner Museum opened in 1948 and displayed the collection of famous millionaire Otto C. Lightner.
-Visitors can admire the many artworks, antiques, and curios from hundreds of auctions!
+The Lightner Museum opened in 1948 with the intent to display the collection of famous millionaire Otto C. Lightner.
+It has since grown to an impressive selection of artworks, antiques, and curios from all over the world!
 The building in which it’s housed is a work of art as well.
 It’s in the former Alcazar Hotel, which was built in 1888.

 St. Augustine Pirate & Treasure Museum

 Ahoy, matey!
 Visit the St. Augustine Pirate & Treasure Museum for a swash-buckingly good time.
 There are over 800 artifacts in the museum, from gold coins to antique weapons.
-This museum is an especially awesome attraction for families traveling with small children.
-They’ll love playing with the many interactive exhibits inside.
+Learn about St. Augustine’s history with pirates, as well as some of this city’s most infamous visitors.

 Spanish Military Hospital Museum